 10. Lechona (Homestyle Roasted Pig)

 Seeking to try an authentic Colombian dish?
 Lechona is the answer I have for you.
 It reflects the eating tradition of Colombians.
 It was first found in Tolima, a region that used to be colonized by the Spanish.

 A whole pig, yes, a whole one, is filled with onion, peas, and rice and roasted outside for roughly 12 hours before being served on the party table.
 Don’t panic when you see it!
 This traditional dish is a little bit exotic, but it is astonishingly delicious.

 Lechona is a great Colombian delicacy that is irresistible.

 Tamales are one of the most delicate Colombian breakfast recipes.
 It is significant to the culinary culture of this country.
-Colombian people eat a lot of tamales, why don’t you?
+Colombian people enjoy tamales a lot, and you will do too!

 The long history of tamales is impressive.
 It was invented in ancient times, back to the period between 8000 BC and 5000 BC.
 Now, with a well-built steamer for tamales, and a few simple ingredients, you can easily replicate the complex flavor of this Colombian delicacy.